 Based on reviews from major platforms

 While experienced operators can complete the training in one day, novice learners typically require up to three days to meet NPORS safety standards.
-Upon completion, you'll receive the UK-recognised NPORS Red Trained Operator Card, available through flexible on-site or training centre sessions.
+Upon completion, you will receive a UK-recognised NPORS card.
+Depending on your requirements, this will either be the Traditional 5-Year Card, which is ideal for private or utility sites, or the 2-Year Red Trained Operator Card with CSCS logo, which is mandatory for major Build UK construction sites.

 The NPORS N111 Passenger & Goods Hoist Training is designed for individuals seeking the professional certificate required to operate hoists safely and efficiently.
 This course is ideal for those looking to: